-Introducing John Albiston.
-The man behind the images and artwork of Markee’s recent and forthcoming releases.
+Introducing John Albiston, the Glaswegian photographer behind the images and artwork of Markee Ledge’s recent and forthcoming releases.

-ML: Firstly can you tell us a little bit about yourself?
-When did you start your interest in photography? was there any particular moment or image that sparked your interest?
+Firstly can you tell us a little bit about yourself.
+When did you start your interest in photography, was there any particular moment or image that sparked your interest?

 Your photos are very atmospheric, is this intentional?
-Who/What is your inspiration?
-A favourite photographer?
+Who/what is your inspiration?

 You seems interested in derelict and disused buildings, any particular reason for this?

-Glasgow has a wealth of old disused buildings, giving you plenty of material, do you research these places in advance, or just go hunting?
+Glasgow has a wealth of old disused buildings giving you plenty of material, do you research these places in advance, or just go hunting?
 Do you ever find anything surprising in these places that really shouldn’t be there?
-I notice a dark figure sometimes appears in your photos, who is that? a ghost?
+I notice a dark figure sometimes appears in your photos, who is that?

 Yes, I do spend a lot of time on urbex websites, HiddenGlasgow forums and trawling the internet generally but sometimes like last night I still stumble across places that I never knew existed.
 I find my ‘radar’ is tuned differently to five years ago.
 Now I notice railway bridge parapets instinctively when I drive over them!
 Surprising things?
 Not often.
 I did find a mummified fox/dog in one building.

 Just last night I came across a black bin bag full of brown envelopes marked ‘Bearsden & Milngavie Ballot Cards’ for a 2011 election I think it was.
 I didn’t look too closely but I plan to return for a better look and I may report it to the police!
 Probably all above board but I love conspiracy theories and the idea of exposing a vote-fixing scandal…